eloqdata/eloqctl/doc/command.md

 - If you want to git clone a specific branch, you need to configure the branch.
 For the git command parameters, configure options
-- Build script only supports linux script, you can modify it yourself
+- Build script only supports bash script, you can modify it yourself
+- <font color="red">workspace must be an absolute path</font>

 > Note: If you modify the configuration file, you need to exit monograph_waiter and re-enter the command line.